Bridging the Gap Between Scientific Laws Derived by AI Systems and Canonical Knowledge via Abductive Inference with AI-Noether: Extended Literature Review

-\paragraph{Automated Abductive Inference in Logic and Classical AI:} Marquis \cite{marquis} proposed automating abductive reasoning in propositional logic and generalized it to first-order logic.
-Beyond logic, several papers have investigated abductive inference in the context of scientific discovery, e.g., ARROWSMITH for cross-pollinating seemingly unrelated branches of science \cite{swanson}; see \cite{langley24} for a review of the automation of components of the scientific discovery process, including abductive inference.
-We follow this line of work in interpreting abduction as the process of selecting or synthesizing hypotheses that complete an incomplete theory in order to explain a target hypothesis. \paragraph{Automated Abductive Inference for Machine Learning:} The recent surge in popularity of black-box models, including large language models, has led to an interest in explaining the predictions of these models.
-LIME \cite{ribeiro2016} and similar methods provide (local) interpretable explanations that describe the local behavior of any ML model using a weighted linear combination (often sparse) of input features; see \cite{rudin2019stop, lipton2018mythos} for reviews of interpretable and explainable machine learning.
+\paragraph{Automated Abductive Inference for Machine Learning.} The recent surge in popularity of black-box models, including large language models, has led to an interest in explaining the predictions of these models.
+LIME \cite{ribeiro2016} and similar methods such as SHAP \cite{lundberg2017unified} provide (local) interpretable explanations that describe the local behavior of any ML model using a weighted linear combination (often sparse) of input features; see \cite{rudin2019stop, lipton2018mythos} for reviews of interpretable and explainable machine learning.
 However, existing works on interpretability and explainability generally focus on computing explanations for black-box models, rather than generating theories that could be used for scientific discovery.
 In particular, techniques like LIME or SHAP scores cannot, to our knowledge, be leveraged to establish missing axioms in a scientific discovery context.

 More recently, a new line of work has explored abductive inference for machine learning \cite{dai2019bridging, ignatiev2019abduction, zhou2019abductive, huang2021fast, yang2024analysis}; see also \citep{wan2024towards} for a recent review of this line of work.
 Initiated by \cite{dai2019bridging, ignatiev2019abduction}, the key idea is to embed purely logical reasoning models within the machine learning process to take advantage of the benefits of both machine learning and logical reasoning.
 For instance, in \cite{ignatiev2019abduction}, the authors use abductive inference to generate explanations of ML models given input background theories and a set of hypothetical explanations.
 Moreover, \cite{dai2019bridging} combines machine learning techniques with a first-order logic model to obtain an output that depends on both models.
 However, these works do not apply abductive inference to scientific discovery.
-A comparison of our work to other methods is illustrated in Figure \ref{fig:comparison}.